 In 1988 Gillmor moved to the Detroit Free Press, where he covered transportation, regional affairs and technology.
 He was an early practitioner there of computer-assisted reporting, and became one of the first journalists at a traditional media company to use the Internet as part of his work.

 Gillmor joined the San Jose Mercury News in 1994, writing a widely read column and blog that chronicled the dot-com revolution in Silicon Valley, and technology’s wider impact on policy and society.
-His blog is believed to have been the first by a journalist for a mainstream journalism organization.
+His blog was one of the first by a journalist for a mainstream journalism organization.

 In 2005 Gillmor left the Mercury News to work on grassroots media projects, including Bayosphere, a for-profit citizen-media effort that did not achieve critical mass and was eventually sold.
 He counts that failure as by far the most valuable learning experience of his career.

-Subsequently, he has been an early-stage investor in several new media startups including Silicon Valley-based Wikia Inc., founded by Wikipedia founder Jimmy Wales, and Seesmic, an online video company.
+Subsequently, he has been an early-stage investor in several new media startups including Silicon Valley-based Wikia Inc., founded by Wikipedia founder Jimmy Wales.
 Gillmor is co-founder of Helsinki-based Dopplr, a travel-related startup that was acquired by Nokia in September 2009.
-He also co-founded and continues to advise the Knight-funded Citizen Media Law Project.
+He also co-founded and continues to advise the Knight-funded Digital Media Law Project.

-He also is an advisor to several media-related ventures including Spot.us, Publish2.com and MediaBugs.org.
+He also is an advisor to several technology and media-related ventures.

-Gillmor continues to write in blogs and other media, including a semi-regular column at Salon.com.
+Gillmor continues to write in blogs and other media, including a weekly column for the Guardian.
 He speaks frequently at conferences and major universities around the world on media and technology topics.
 For that purpose, he has traveled to Europe, Asia, Africa and South America, including several trips sponsored by the U.S. State Department.

 A member of Investigative Reporters & Editors, Gillmor serves on boards of directors or advisory boards for several media-related nonprofits including the California First Amendment Coalition, the Knight New Media Center at USC and UC-Berkeley, Global Voices Online and NewsTrust.
 Before starting his journalism career, Gillmor was a professional musician.